 Following a solid Jaguar career, Wille turned professional and immediately found success by winning her first tournament, the Nordea Tour's Frontwalker Ladies Open.
-She sits ranked 11th on the Nordic Tour, and followed by playing in the Ladies' British Open Amateur Championship, where she missed advancing by three shots.
+She went on to finish first in the Tour’s 2014 rankings.

 As a Jaguar: Wille enjoyed consistent play, notching double-digit top-20 finishes, including one victory and carding the second-lowest stroke play average score in school history.
 She helped the squad to two NCAA Postseason appearances, marking her as a building block for a program creating a strong national presence.